cyriltso/lm_parser/README.md

-# lm_parser
+# Cover Letter Parser

-Repository that contains a script allowing the user to change keywords in his cover letter.
+This repository contains a script that allows the user to quickly modify keywords in his cover letter while applying to a lot of jobs.
+This will allow him to avoid typing mistakes in his cover letter between multiple applys process.